aiven/devportal/docs/products/kafka/howto/kafka-custom-serde-encrypt.rst

 - Bring your own account (BYOA) which allows deployment of Aiven services directly into your cloud account

-In addition to the above, all data in transmitted to the Aiven services is encrypted in transit and at rest.
+In addition to the above, all data transmitted to the Aiven services is encrypted in transit and at rest.

 In some cases however, there are additional compliance and legal needs which require the data to be encrypted prior to entering the Aiven for Kafka service.
 This can be achieved using a custom serializer and deserializer (commonly referred to as a "custom serde") .